How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 | 1 | Go to Import Students page in SDMS | Same page where you downloaded the template |

-| 2 | Select the Class from dropdown (if available) | Some SDMS versions require class selection before upload; others read from file |
+| 2 | Select the Class from dropdown (if available) | Some SDMS versions require you to select the class before upload; others read the class from the file |

-| 3 | Click "Choose File" and select your .xlsx template | File must be .xlsx β not .xls, .csv, or .ods |
+| 3 | Click "Choose File" and select your .xlsx template | Save the file as .xlsx β not .xls, .csv, or .ods |

 | 4 | Click "Upload" or "Import" | Do not close the tab or refresh during processing |